ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_dsc.rst

 The first two methods above only work when the host has access to the internet.
 When a host does not have internet access, the module must first be installed using the methods above on another host with internet access and then copied across.
-To save a module to a local filepath, the following PowerShell cmdlet can be run:
+To save a module to a local file path, the following PowerShell cmdlet can be run:

 .. code-block:: powershell